 Q. Was Baker College of Muskegon an insane asylum?

-The Baker College of Muskegon campus was formerly the location of the Muskegon Regional Center for Developmental Disabilities.
+The Baker College of Muskegon buildings were formerly the Muskegon Regional Center for Developmental Disabilities.

-- The Muskegon Regional Center was a facility with about 150 residents which opened in the 1960s and closed in 1992.
+- The Muskegon Regional Center was a facility with about 150 residents which opened in 1969 and closed in 1992.

 - In March of 1985 children housed at the Muskegon Regional Center for Developmental Disabilities were placed in foster homes.
 This provided a family atmosphere for the children and took a step towards emptying the state institution, according to a website article about Mental Health in Muskegon County.